FM-2030: Personal life

-He was a lifelong vegetarian and said he would not eat anything that had a mother.
-He famously refused to answer any questions about his nationality, age and upbringing, claiming that such questions were irrelevant and that he was a “global person”.
+FM-2030 was a lifelong vegetarian and said he would not eat anything that had a mother.
+He famously refused to answer any questions about his nationality, age and upbringing, claiming that such questions were irrelevant and that he was a "global person".
 FM-2030 once said, "I am a 21st century person who was accidentally launched in the 20th.
 I have a deep nostalgia for the future."
 As he spent much of his childhood in India, he was noted to have spoken English with a slight Indian accent.
 He taught at The New School, University of California, Los Angeles, and Florida International University.
 He worked as a corporate consultant for Lockheed and J. C. Penney.
 He was also an atheist.

-FM-2030 was, in his own words, a follower of "upwing" politics (i.e. neither right-wing nor left-wing but something else), and by which he meant that he endorsed universal progress.
+FM-2030 was, in his own words, a follower of "up-wing" politics (i.e. neither right-wing nor left-wing but something else), and by which he meant that he endorsed universal progress.
 He had been in a non-exclusive "friendship" (his preferred term for relationship) with Flora Schnall, a lawyer and fellow Harvard Law Class of 1959 graduate, from the 1960s until his death.
 FM-2030 and Schnall attended the same class as Ruth Bader Ginsburg.
-He resided in Westwood, Los Angeles as well as Miami.
+He resided in Westwood, Los Angeles, as well as Miami.

 Death

-FM-2030 died on July 8, 2000 from pancreatic cancer at a friend’s apartment in Manhattan.
+FM-2030 died on July 8, 2000, from pancreatic cancer at a friend's apartment in Manhattan.
 He was placed in cryonic suspension at the Alcor Life Extension Foundation in Scottsdale, Arizona, where his body remains today.
 He did not yet have remote standby arrangements, so no Alcor team member was present at his death, but FM-2030 was the first person to be vitrified, rather than simply frozen as previous cryonics patients had been.
 FM-2030 was survived by four sisters and one brother.